adobe/asset-compute-example-workers/projects/worker-ccai-pdfextract/README.md

 - Go to the `worker-ccai-pdfextract` directory
 - Run `npm install`
 - Run `aio app use <Path to Adobe I/O Developer Console configuration file>`
-  - This will setup your `.env` file to point at the Firefly project and workspace
+  - This will setup your `.env` file to point at the App Builder project and workspace
 - Run `aio app deploy` to deploy the application into your workspace

 ### Review logs